Rehabilitation Counselor Education

 The Rehabilitation Counseling program at the Ohio University is fully accredited by the Council on Rehabilitation Education (CORE) through 2020 www.core-rehab.org The masters degree program is a full-time program (FTP) and has a goal of admitting 10-15 students each fall in the graduate cohort on the main campus.
 The next class will be admitted in fall 2014.
 In 2007, for the first time in our history, we admitted 20 rehabilitation counseling students to our regional campus program.
 Ninety-five percent of the students graduated in 2010 from Ohio University-Chillicothe cohort.
 In 2011, we admitted 25 rehabilitation counseling students to the Ohio University-Lancaster regional cohort.
-Twenty-nine students graduated in May 2013 and two graduated in August 2013.
-Students on the Athens campus complete the program within the 2 ½ years.
-The curriculum for our regional programs is designed to accommodate students who wish to attend on a part-time basis.
-Thus, students in our regional cohort complete the program in three years.
+In May 2013, 18 students graduated from the Lancaster Cohort.
+Student outcomes are evaluated each year on a variety of different metrics that are part of the overall program evaluation.

-Currently, the graduate rehabilitation programs have a total of 19 students.
-The program has 6 full-time tenure-track faculty, 3 part-time emeriti, and 4 part-time adjunct faculty who teach the CORE accredited curriculum.
-This year we hired a full-time tenure track faculty to replace a faculty member who was CRC that left at the end of the 2011-2012 academic year.
+Currently, the graduate rehabilitation programs have a total of 20 students.
+The program has 6 full-time tenure-track faculty, 3 part-time emeriti, and 2 part-time adjunct faculty who teach the CORE accredited curriculum.
+We hired a full-time tenure track faculty with a CRC during the 2013-2014 academic year.
 We are also seeking to hire a non-tenure track faculty to begin fall 2014-2015.
-Additionally, we will be posting a position for a tenure track faculty to begin 2015-2016 to replace a faculty member who left at the end of the 2010-2011 academic year.
+Additionally, we will be posting a position for a tenure track faculty to begin 2015-2016 to replace a faculty member who will be retiring at the end of the 2013-2014 academic year.
 The instructor to student ratio is 10:1.
 The average instructor rating for rehabilitation counseling courses for the 2012-013 academic year is 6.50/7.00.
 The current grade point average of the students in the program is 3.88.

 About twenty percent of the students are from underrepresented groups, including people with disabilities.
 The program has a total of approximately 50 semesters of university assistantships for a total of $500,000 each year in student stipend and tuition support.

 The Ohio Counselor, Social Worker and Marriage and Family Therapist Board does not accept the CRC exam to become licensed as a Professional Counselor.
 However, OU graduates take the licensure classes as part of the rehabilitation counseling curriculum and therefore are eligible for licensure.
-All students take either the CRCC or NCE as a condition of successfully completing the portfolio class that is designed to assess overall comprehensive learning in the program.
 The national pass rate in 2012 for the NCMHCE is 66% and 67.4% for Ohio schools.
 Of the OU graduates who take the NCMHCE, the pass rate is 86%.
 The national pass rate in 2012 for the NCE is 78% and 91% for Ohio schools.
-Of the OU graduates who take the NCE (Ohio PC licensure exam), 93% pass the exam and become licensed in Ohio as professional counselors.
-Graduates are employed in a wide variety of settings, including the state-federal public rehabilitation system, non-profit community-based rehabilitation programs, private rehabilitation centers, mental health centers, university disability services, and other specialized rehabilitation centers.
-Some graduates work in employment settings where a license is not required (Public School System, Veteran’s Administration, Community Mental Health, and Ohio Rehabilitation Services Commission), while others move to a different state or outside the country.
+Of the OU graduates who take the NCE (Ohio PC licensure exam), 93% pass the exam and become licensed in Ohio as professional counselors, 30% work in employment settings where a license is not required (Public School System, Veteran’s Administration, Community Mental Health, and Ohio Rehabilitation Services Commission), and 70% move to a different state or outside the country.
 The number of graduates remaining in Ohio is expected to increase with the availability of more job opportunities.